-According to the rules in this TGD, this substance is a multi-constituent substance.
+According to the rules in this guidance document, this substance is a multi-constituent substance.
 Although the range of one constituent is > 80%, this happens only occasionally and the typical composition is < 80%.

-Occasionally it is convenient to consider a substance as a multi-constituent substance even when one constituent is present at $\geq$ 80%.
+Occasionally it is convenient to consider a substance as a multi-constituent substance even when one constituent is present at \geq 80%.
 For example, a substance contains two constituents, one at 85% and another at 10%, the balance being impurities.
 Both constituents contribute towards and are essential for the desired technical effect of the substance.
 In this case, despite one constituent being present at > 80%, the substance can be described as a two-constituent substance.

 Guidance, how to describe multi-constituent substances in IUCLID 5, is given in Chapter 8.2.2.
+Additional information can be also found in the Data Submission Manual Part 18 - "How to report the substance identity in IUCLID 5 for registration under REACH".

 In cases where spectral data provides information on the composition of the multi-constituent substance this information should be given.
-Several spectroscopic methods can be suitable, in particular Ultraviolet and Visible Absorption Spectroscopy (UV/VIS), Infrared Spectroscopy (IR) Nuclear Magnetic Resonance Spectroscopy (NMR) and Mass spectroscopy (MS).
-For inorganic substances, the use of X-Ray Diffraction (XRD) or X-Ray Fluorescence (XRF) or Atomic Absorption Spectroscopy (AAS) may be more suitable.
+Several spectroscopic methods can be suitable, in particular Ultraviolet and Visible Absorption Spectroscopy (UV/Vis), Infrared Spectroscopy (IR) Nuclear Magnetic Resonance Spectroscopy (NMR) and Mass Spectroscopy (MS).
+For inorganic substances, the use of X-Ray Diffraction (XRD), X-Ray Fluorescence (XRF) or Atomic Absorption Spectroscopy (AAS) may be more suitable.